zuozhenggh/learning-library/developer-library/ords-in-oci/intro/intro.md

-# Expanding Oracle REST Data Services into Oracle Cloud Infrastructure
+# Expand Oracle REST Data Services into Oracle Cloud Infrastructure

 ## About this Workshop